vmware/terraform-provider-nsxt/README.md

 # Interoperability

-The following versions of NSX-T are supported:
+The following versions of NSX are supported:

 - NSX-T 2.1.*